 What MTM needed was a good Christmas party, sometime in the ‘90s, when we viewers could get together with all the actors and sort the real from the imagined…

 The basement at Thomas Bracket Reed House was a dark and dank place.
 There the coin-operated washers and dryers resided, so we residents were obliged to go down at least once a month.
 One of those times I was taken aback by Frank Rodway lurking in a dark corner.

 Actually, it wasn’t Frank but a life-sized cutout of the man, a vestige of his unsuccessful run for the U.S. House of Representatives in 1966 (“Let’s be Frank: Rodway for Congress!”).
 I was quickly taken with this black-and-white rendering and asked Frank if I could rescue it from obscurity and keep it in my apartment.
-He seemed flattered, assented, and there it stoodon the third floor for most of the three years I lived of Thomas Brackett Reed House.
+He seemed flattered, assented, and there it stood in a corner of my living room for most of the three years I lived in Thomas Brackett Reed House.
 I even took it with me to the house I ultimately shared with Sharon, once we got engaged.
-But marriage reveals a lot about a person.
+Marriage reveals a lot about a person.
 Turns out that a goodly portion of the furnishings I brought to the marriage Sharon never truly loved.
 The Frank Rodway cutout she found particularly “creepy,” apparently.
 Somewhere along the line it got junked.

 I thought about all this while sitting in the South Portland funeral home listening to Frank’s many nieces and nephews (he had but one daughter, who died young) tell stories about their sui generis uncle.
 Frank may have been a bit older, Mary Tyler Moore probably a bit taller.
 My lasting image of him was cardboard; of her, celluloid.
 But they now reside together for all time in some pressed-tin corner of my mind.